 In the previous article, we took a look at Google Team Drives benefits, what are they, and the value they bring to organizations wanting to take advantage of today’s powerful collaboration tools for employees.
 We started looking at a few best practices organizations can use to outline a migration to Team Drives, and how can they begin to perform the initial evaluation of resources to migrate.

-In this post, we will continue looking at migrating to Team Drives including – deciding who migrates files and how they are migrated, whether professional services should be leveraged, staged vs single cutover migrations as well as the importance of backing up Team Drive data.
+In this post, we will continue looking at migrating to Team Drives including – deciding who migrates files and how they are migrated, whether professional services should be leveraged, staged vs single cutover migrations as well as the importance of Google Team Drive backup.

 If organizations were already using My Drive for employees, in smaller organizations many coordinated with employees to move their My Drive data to Team Drives.
-However, many will approach this as an operation that IT administrators would coordinate and execute in a more directed or automated fashion.
+However, many will approach this as an operation that G Suite administrators would coordinate and execute in a more directed or automated fashion.

 Again, with notable mention, Google’s acquisition of AppBridge also provides the Transformer product that can make the actual data migration process much easier than performing it manually.
 Benefits of AppBridge’s Transformer include:

 - Map – Using customizable templates, organizations can map metadata, folder hierarchies, Team Drives permissions, and users to the new Google Team Drive environment effectively.

 - Migrate – AppBridge allows scalable migration of large amounts of data.
 It uses enterprise incremental migration functionality that allows organizations to start migrating, and to minimize cohabitation and reduce the final outage window.

 - Additionally, data is encrypted in flight and at rest during the process.